vgwb/Antura/docs/it/manual/discover_how_to_play.md

 - In Classroom mode: your teacher may lock the country and let you choose any quest inside.
 - In Home mode: quests usually unlock one by one.
 Replaying improves your score and reveals extra cards.

-!!!
-Tip
+> [!tip]
-    If you’re new, start with the tutorial quest in each country.
+> If you’re new, start with the tutorial quest in each country.

 ## Player controls